Top 10 HOTTEST Cities In Southeast Michigan

+The Top 10 HOTTEST Housing Markets In Southeast Michigan.
 It’s no secret Michigan had some seriously high appreciation in the housing market over the last year or so.
-In this blog post I am going to talk about the top 10 cities in metro Detroit that experienced the biggest increase in home sales year over year.
+In this video, I am going to talk about the top 10 cities in metro Detroit that experienced the biggest increase in home sales year over year.
 Let’s get to it.

 The Detroit Free Press came out with an article a couple weeks ago for the top 10 metro Detroit cities with the biggest home sale surges of 2021.
 So like I mentioned, I’m going to tackle that list right here with you and tell you why they ranked what they did.